slotix/dbconvert-streams-website/docs/guide/what-is-dbconvert-stream.md

 ### "CREATE Table" Translation between SQL dialects

 DBConvert Stream can automatically convert the `CREATE Table` DDL statements between MySQL and PostgreSQL.
 Thus, there is no need to worry about manual type conversion of MySQL and Postgres databases.
-If the destination does not have a corresponded table, the original script will be translated into the appropriate dialect and the new table will be created on the target.
+If the target does not have a corresponded table, the original structure will be translated into the appropriate dialect and the new table will be created on the target.

 ### Consistency and Concurrency